skip to main content

 “Um? (squinting) What?
 I don’t- sorry, I can’t help you with that.”
 Puzzling; how would I possibly know this?

 By Spring, I’d rehearse answers.
-With clammy hands, I’d brace for the knowing eye contact and warm inquiry into my well-being.
-Hangin’ in was a solid go-to, always making sure to drop the “g.”
-Ladies, you gotta drop that “g” to double down on breeziness and brevity, makin’ it clear that we’d be keepin’ this surface level to remain upright at this tented graduation party.
+With clammy hands, I’d brace for knowing eye contact and warm inquiries into my well-being.
+Hangin’ in was a solid go-to, always making sure to drop the “g” to maintain a sense of breeziness and brevity.

 Summer came and with it, I’m all baby weight and no baby.
 I knew I seemed glib, but I was genuinely trying to gauge where constantly organizing her clothes, yelling, throwing things but also being the most present with my son since his birth placed me on the good-or-bad scale.
 Last Fall, I gave a Good!! to another Mom that was so pitchy and tragic I almost collapsed in laughter halfway through the very short word.
 How tempting to release the pent-up energy, right there on playground wood chips, that it took to look back at someone and try to tell them, or try not to tell them, how I was.
 Because, just how and where, praytell, do I start?